Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving: EXPERIMENTS

 We evaluate our method on two autonomous driving data sets, ATG4D and nuScenes \cite{caesar2020nuscenes}.
 ATG4D is a proprietary data set collected using a 64-beam LiDAR with $10\text{Hz}$ sweep capture frequency, and a front camera capturing images at $1920 \times 1200$ resolution with a horizontal field of view (FOV) of $90\degree$.
-The data contains over $1$ million frames from $5{,}500$ different scenes, with tracked 3D bounding box labels at maximal range of $100$m. nuScenes is a publicly available data set that uses a 32-beam LiDAR with $20\text{Hz}$ sweep capture frequency, a front camera with $1600 \times 900$ resolution and a horizontal FOV of $70 \degree$.
+The data contains over $1$ million frames from $5{,}500$ scenes, with 3D bounding box labels at maximum range of $100$m. nuScenes is a public data set that uses a 32-beam LiDAR with $20\text{Hz}$ sweep capture frequency, front camera with $1600 \times 900$ resolution and a horizontal FOV of $70 \degree$.
 The data contains $1{,}000$ scenes with $390{,}000$ LiDAR sweeps.
+While we also compare our proposed method to other state-of-the-art methods on the public nuScenes data, we present an additional comparison on proprietary ATG4D data as it is a much larger and richer data set thus providing statistically more significant results, especially in the case of rare classes such as pedestrians and bicyclists.

 For ATG4D, we evaluate using the same setting as MultiXNet \cite{djuric2020multixnet}.
 The BEV input uses $L = 150\text{m}$, $W = 100\text{m}$, $V = 3.2\text{m}$, $\Delta_L = 0.16\text{m}$, $\Delta_W = 0.16\text{m}$, $\Delta_V = 0.2\text{m}$, and we use $T = 10$ sweeps to predict $H=30$ future states at $10\text{Hz}$ (thus using $1\text{s}$ of history to predict $3\text{s}$ into future).
 The RV input only uses the current LiDAR sweep, with a input resolution of $2048 \times 64$.
 We use the front camera RGB image synchronized with the current LiDAR sweep, after cropping 438 pixels from the top which mostly include sky.